 Ken is managing partner of the Tokyo office and head of the office’s 50 lawyer M&A team.
 His practice focuses on the representation of high-technology companies in acquisitions, joint ventures, and strategic alliances.

 Ken is consistently ranked as one of the leading U.S. lawyers in Japan.
-Among other notable accomplishments, he is the only lawyer to be ranked as a “Star Individual” for M&A in Japan (the level above Band 1) by Chambers Global for nine consecutive years (2011 - 2019 editions); he was also ranked in the Band 1 category for the prior decade.
+Among other notable accomplishments, he is the only lawyer to be ranked as a “Star Individual” for M&A in Japan (the level above Band 1) by Chambers Global for ten consecutive years (2011 - 2020 editions); he was also ranked in the Band 1 category for the prior decade.